Puzzle Scape

 Puzzle Scape is a 2007 puzzle game developed by Finnish developer Farmind and published by Got Game Entertainment.

 Gameplay

 The game starts with a series of blocks dropping in a playing field and the player's objective is to group blocks within the same color.
 Once a group of blocks of the same color is arranged in a 2x2 formation, any same-colored adjacent blocks touching the 2x2 group will be deleted from the playing field and awarded points.

 Development and release

 Puzzle Scape was developed by Finnish developer, Farmind.
-Samuli Poyhtari served as producer and Juhana Virtanen as lead designer.
+Samuli Pöyhtäri served as producer and Juhana Virtanen as lead designer.
 The game was announced on November 8, 2006, and was to be published by O~3 Entertainment.
 The publishing reins were taken over by Got Games Entertainment in March 2007 and announced a physical version scheduled to be released in May 2007.
 The game was re-released on October 1, 2009 as a PlayStation Minis launch title.